Master of Public Policy (MPP)

 Education Policy Concentration

-In collaboration with Mills’ School of Education, this new policy concentration is designed to introduce students to the critical policy issues facing schools, students and families, teachers, educational leaders, cities, and education policy-makers today.
+Offered in collaboration with the Mills School of Education, this policy concentration is designed to introduce students to the critical policy issues facing schools, students and families, teachers, educational leaders, and policymakers today.

 |Select three of the following:||12|